kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-83-missing-hosts-in-apirules-list.md

 ## Symptoms

-When you run the following command, you see no hosts listed for the APIRule on list:
+When you run the following command, you see no hosts listed for an APIRule:
 ```bash
 kubectl get apirules.gateway.kyma-project.io -n {NAMESPACE}
 NAME                       STATUS   HOSTS